ChandlerU11/ChandlerU11.github.io/content/posts/review_scrape.md

 ```

 # Extracting Data from Webpages
 Now that we've downloaded the pages of reviews, we need to figure out how to extract the text from the HTML in a useful format.
-Google Chrome's page inspect tool is great here as it allows us to click on items within the webpage and find their respective HTML tagnames.
+Google Chrome's page inspect tool is great here as it allows us to click on items within the webpage and find their respective HTML tag names.
 ![Scenario 1: Across columns](/Zappos_Insp.PNG)

-As I clicked on the items I wanted to extract on the webpage, I took note of the tagnames associated with them.
-Beautiful Soup uses these tagnames to extract the text we need.
+As I clicked on the items I wanted to extract on the webpage, I took note of the tag names associated with them.
+Beautiful Soup uses these tag names to extract the text we need.
 Through some trial and error, I ended up with the following function to extract the desired text to make the reviews dataset.

 ```python
 def cus_rev_zappos(soup, b = True):